asci/blog/src/notes/use-case-for-css-has-selector.md

 }
 ```

-Although click event handler still should be captured and prevent bubbling.
+Although click event handler still should be captured and stop propagation.

 Selector already available in Safari TP and should be added to Firefox and Chromium based browsers this year.